egisnmir/react-shop/README.md

 #### Things to add:
 * Add product search input
-* Add a reviews page and a "write a review" form
 * Redux (toolkit)
 * TypeScript
 * Add useReducer to contexts
 * Testing.
 Jest, React Testing Library, Cypress
-* Products should get data from an API (using fetch or axios) Maybe create a very simple backend with NodeJs
+* Products should get data from an API (fetch or axios) Maybe create a simple backend with NodeJs
 * Add themes using context
 * Implement Tailwind
-* Add styled-components
+* Add styled-components?